skyler-myers-db/databricks-demos/smart_factory_iot/README.md

 **(Talk Track)**: "Every great data solution starts with data.
 In our Smart Factory, we have sensors constantly emitting JSON data into our cloud storage.
 Let's simulate that.
 I'll use a simple Python script right here in a Databricks notebook to generate our initial batch of sensor readings and land them in our raw data location."

 Run the code in `src/data_generation.ipynb`

+## Part 2: The "Happy Path" - Building a Resilient Pipeline with Delta Live Tables

+**(Talk Track)**: "Now that we have data, we need to process it.
+We'll use Delta Live Tables (DLT), Databricks' framework for building reliable, maintainable, and testable data pipelines.
+DLT allows us to define our pipeline declaratively in SQL or Python and handles all the complex operational overhead for us."

+**Action**:

+1. Go to the Workflows tab in Databricks, select Delta Live Tables, and click Create Pipeline.
+2. Configure the pipeline:
+  * **Pipeline Name**: Smart_Factory_Pipeline
+  * **Pipeline mode**: Triggered
+  * **Source Code**: Create a new notebook and paste the code below into it.
+  * **Storage location**: Enter a path for DLT to store its metadata, e.g., [YOUR_STORAGE_PATH]/dlt_storage/smart_factory
+  * **Target schema**: smart_factory_db (This is where the final tables will be published).
+3. Click Create.
+Do not run it yet.